rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Even though your application should work again and the technical separation is complete, the separation by domains, where schema stitching is needed, isn't done yet.
+The technical separation is complete, but the separation by domains, where schema stitching is needed, isn't done yet.
 So far, you have only outsourced the schema, resolvers and data (models) from your Apollo Server instantiation file.
 Everything is separated by technical concerns now.
-Furthermore, you made the small improvement for passing the models through the context rather than importing them in resolver file(s).
+You also made a small improvement for passing the models through the context, rather than importing them in resolver files.

 {{% sub_chapter_header "Domain Separation" "schema-stitching-technical-separation" %}}

-In the next step, you are going to modularize the GraphQL schema by domains (user and message).
-First, split out the user related entity in its own schema definition file called *src/schema/user.js*:
+In the next step, modularize the GraphQL schema by domains (user and message).
+First, separate the user-related entity in its own schema definition file called *src/schema/user.js*:

 {{< highlight javascript "hl_lines=4" >}}
 import { gql } from 'apollo-server-express';